davidmoten/geo/README.md

 ```
  LBB + 1
+ where
- where LBB=the maximum length of hash to completely cover the bounding box with one hash
+ LBB = the maximum length of hash to completely cover the bounding box with one hash
 ```

 Calling `GeoHash.coverBoundingBox` without a hash length parameter will use the hash length LBB+1.